EcoJulia/Diversity.jl/docs/src/api.md

 carried through the API distinguishes the types the user supplied from the types diversity is actually computed over, which differ for exactly that reason.

+If you implement `_getabundance`, `_getweight`, `_getordinariness!` or
+`_getmetaordinariness!` for a metacommunity type of your own, note that **every measure built over it asks for all of them**, and that the last three are each a full pass over the abundance array. `Metacommunity` answers them from a cache populated on first use, which is why building a second measure over one costs nothing; a type that recomputes them will pay that cost once per measure.
+If yours is expensive to answer, cache it the same way.
+See [Large metacommunities](largescale.md) for what that is worth in practice.

 Leave a required method out and you get an error naming it.
 That is worth saying because these abstract types are subtypes of `EcoBase`'s, so the fallbacks that let a plain `EcoBase` assemblage be measured directly would otherwise call back